wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 ## II.
 Installation scripts (work in progress)

-1. Install the pronlex server
+1. Install the pronlex server (SCRIPT NOT FINISHED!)

    `$ sh install.sh <APPDIR>`

-   Installs the pronlex server and a small demo db for testing (upcoming feature!)
+   Installs the pronlex server and a small demo db for testing

 2. Import lexicon files (optional)